moul/scanner-poc/README.md

 # PoC Scanner

+Thank you for participating in our Proof of Concept of our Codebase Audit tool.

 ## How it works

 The Bearer Scanner binary is building a JSON file for each repository with the following info:

 - Metadata related to the repo (Git remote URL, last commit, ...)
 - The list of detected domains
 - The list of detected dependencies
+- You can find the complete list here https://links.bearer.sh/f637d

 The Scanner will go over all your files and look for patterns in your code that matches a domain.
+It will create a ZIP archive with all the JSON files generated.
+You will need to send this file back to us at Bearer, so that we can perform further search and resolutions on our side.
+We will then load the results into a dashboard, where you will be able to retrieve all the collected data plus the informations we collected on our side.

 ## How to use it

-We provide a script that will allow to make it easy for you to generate a ZIP.
+You will find below options to runs the audit script.

 The script will:

 - Download the binary that will be used to generate the report
 - [Retrieve the repositories associated with your key and organization] (Option 2 to 5)
-- Generate the ZIP
+- Generate the ZIP archive

 ### Option 1